iremciloglu/flaskvs/README.md

 # flaskvs
-1. 'pip install flask-firebase-admin' and 'pip instsll Flask-WTF' should be run on cmd to run the code.
+1. 'pip install flask-firebase-admin' and 'pip install Flask-WTF' should be run on cmd to run the code.